feincms/django-cabinet/docs/index.rst

 ==================================

 The recommended way to use cabinet files in your models is by using ``cabinet.fields.CabinetForeignKey``.
-When using a Django version with template-based widget rendering (all supported versions except Django 1.8) and using ``raw_id_fields`` for the file foreign key you automatically get an improved widget which 1. allows directly uploading files inline without having to open the ``raw_id_fields`` popup and 2. also displays small thumbnails for image files.
+When using ``raw_id_fields`` for the file foreign key you automatically get an improved widget which 1. allows directly uploading files inline without having to open the ``raw_id_fields`` popup and 2.  also displays small thumbnails for image files.

 Using django-cabinet as a CKEditor filebrowser